 Thank you for your interest in Monkey World – Ape Rescue Centre!

 Current vacancies are listed below.
-We welcome applications year round for the following positions – Primate Care Staff, Primate Care Staff Volunteers and Education Team Volunteers.
+We welcome applications / submissions of CV’s all year round for Primate Care Staff, Primate Care Staff Volunteers and Education Team Volunteers.
+We keep these on file for any suitable future vacancies.

 We are looking for an experienced Registered Veterinary Nurse to take on the role of Veterinary Nurse/Hospital Manager at Monkey World.
 This is a full-time position, with over-time to be expected when required.
 We would also be happy to consider Veterinarians who are interested in wildlife/primate management.